samuelard7/Python/README.md

 # Python
 Coffee Machine Program

--> This is a very simple sort of digital coffee machine program.
+-> A very simple digital coffee machine program.

 -> It is a coin-based system [quarters, dimes, nickels, pennies]